This is a preview and has not been published. View submission

 Authors

-Methods: Literature search was conducted through PubMed (Medline Database) with following keyword: a ("maternal nutrition" OR "Maternal health" OR "breastfeeding practice" OR "breastmilk") AND ("neurodevelopment" OR "intellectual development" OR "child development").
-The search was conducted in November 2024.
+Methods: Literature search was conducted via PubMed (Medline Database), including systematic reviews, meta-analyses, and original research articles published within the last decade (2014-2024).
+The following keywords were utilised: ("maternal nutrition" OR "maternal health" OR "breastfeeding practice" OR "breastmilk") AND ("neurodevelopment" OR "intellectual development" OR "child development").
+Inclusion criteria comprised open-access articles, while studies were available only in abstract form were excluded.